equivalent/equivalent.github.io/_posts/til/2020-06-04-run-script-as-a-activejob-sidekiq-job.md

 ### Lazy solution example

-It may feel like overkill but this is the best way how to ensure your data was processed (if it's important data)
+It may feel like an overkill but this is the best way how to ensure your data was processed (if it's important data)

 But in lot of cases you don't need to introduce extra db field (as you